Rohit-Yadav-47/WebMind-AI-Assistant/README.md

 - Queries are processed directly through the Groq API
 - Page content analysis is performed locally in your browser
 - No data is stored on external servers beyond what the API requires

-## 🚀 Future Features

-- Support for even more language models and AI providers
-- Custom styling options
-- PDF document analysis
-- Image recognition capabilities
-- Offline mode with local processing

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-## 📝 Support and Feedback

-For support requests or feedback, open an issue on the GitHub repository or contact us at support@webmindai.com